 Don't deduct Social Security taxes, but …

 But if you overpaid this tax, you can get a credit for your Social Security overwithholding.
 There is a limit on how much FICA taxes can be contributed each year.
-The tax is withheld on up to the Social Security earnings base, which is adjusted annually for inflation, and which for 2012 is $110,100 and for 2013 is $113,700.
+In 2016 earnings up to $118,500 were subject to FICA taxes; in 2017, up to $127,200 in earnings is taxed.

 If you had multiple jobs and your combined earnings exceeded the wage base, you probably had too much FICA withheld.
 You can claim the excess Social Security tax as a credit when you file your tax return.

 If you're self-employed, you can deduct the employer portion of FICA taxes.
 Check out Bankrate's Self-employed tax calculator.